railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_workflow.rst

 	You create instead a report from the purchase order, which prints a pro forma invoice, which has no accounting consequences within the system.

-	You can use the module described in Chapter 13 to create this report.
+	You can use the module described in :ref:`ch-config` to create this report.

 An open invoice has a unique invoice number.
 The invoice is sent to the customer and is marked on the system as awaiting payment.